 When you have “a number” to outfit, here are some ideas:

-- Have the bridesmaids carry ONE flower stem or ear a wrist corsages.
+- Have the bridesmaids carry ONE flower stem, carry a nosegay (small), flowers in their hair or wear a wrist corsages.
 (This is especially nice IF you plan to have one of the dance-down-the-aisle wedding party entries).

 - Flowers throughout the wedding venue are beautiful; I love them!
 But if your budget is tight, bouquets on the end of each pew or chair row huge arrangements near the altar, skyscrapers of dining table flowers and massive displays on arbors, etc., are something you can eliminate or scale back.
 Use ribbon and bows, look for things which are large and with great visual impact but small on cost.
 (How about $4 vases with natural sticks spray painted silver?